chrisgrieser/nvim-various-textobjs/README.md

 [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects)
 already does an excellent job when it comes to using Treesitter for text objects, such as function arguments or loops.
-This plugin's goal is therefore not to provide textobjects provided by `nvim-treesitter-textobjects`.
+This plugin's goal is therefore not to provide textobjects already offered by `nvim-treesitter-textobjects`.

 ## Installation
 Have `nvim-various-textobjs` set up text objects for you: